We offer both full-time and part-time training routes.

 Our four key principles of collaboration, critical thinking, creativity, and care form the foundation of our practice and partnership.
 They are interwoven through all aspects of our curriculum and across university and school training and will be recognisable to you during your time with us.

 Through a carefully designed and sequenced curriculum, and with the expertise, advice and support of both university and school trainers, you will become a well-qualified and highly skilled teacher.

-During assessed school training you will have the opportunity to apply, practice and master your teaching knowledge, pedagogy and classroom skills.
-You will be able to reflect on your university training in the context of children’s learning environments.
-As a developing professional teacher, you will have the awareness of, joy and privilege of impacting on children’s learning, progress and well-being.
+Throughout all phases of the programme you will gain, apply, and refine your teaching knowledge, pedagogy and classroom skills.
+As a developing professional teacher, you will have the privilege of impacting on children’s learning, progress and well-being.

-As part of your academic award, you will undertake assignments, informed by research and theories that will enrich and enhance your practice in the classroom.
+As part of your academic award, you will undertake assignments which will contribute 60 credits towards a Masters.
+These are informed by research, literature and theories that will enrich and enhance your professional practice.

-Throughout both university and school training, we will closely monitor and support your progress.
-You will be assigned and Academic Tutor in university who will regularly meet with you to review your progress, as well as visiting you during your assessed school training.
-During school training, you will be supported by a Training Mentor who will regularly review your progress towards meeting the Teachers’ Standards.
+Throughout the programme, we will closely monitor and support your progress.
+You will be assigned an Academic Tutor in university who will regularly meet with you to review your progress.
+In school you will also be supported by a Training Mentor who will support and review your progress in understanding and learning the ITE curriculum.

 If you wish to apply for the part-time route please contact email@example.com.